When it comes to review monitoring, there's a right and wrong way to do it.

 Answer every customer complaint.
 In every channel.
 Every time.

 Consistent, omni-channel review monitoring is the only way forward.
 As your business grows you'll need a consistent, third-party tool to manage your onstage and offstage customers.
-Choose the right tool and you'll have the firepower you need to convert reviews into revenue.
+Choose the right tool for review management and you'll have the firepower you need to convert reviews into revenue.